 Court procedures in Lincoln, Lancaster County and Omaha, Douglas County are different.
 At Berry Law, we have attorneys and offices in both Lincoln and Omaha and our attorneys have a unique insight into the differences between the two communities.

 While courts should treat all lawyers who appear before them the same, having worked with the same judge and prosecutor in previous cases can be an advantage in terms of knowing what to expect as well as what tactics and techniques have worked in the past.

 But They All Know Each Other

-While Berry Law Firm has offices in Lincoln, Omaha, and Seward, we have also been hired to represent persons charged with crimes in counties where we don’t have offices.
+While Berry Law has offices in Lincoln, Omaha, and Seward, we have also been hired to represent persons charged with crimes in counties where we don’t have offices.
 Sometimes the primary reason people want an out-of-town lawyer is that they live in a small town and want someone from outside the town to protect their interests.
 They fear that everyone in the town’s legal community is too close, so they want a lawyer who will not be intimidated or pressured to keep the opposing lawyer happy.

 Are These Fears Legitimate?